Ruach/ruach.github.io/_posts/2020-xx-xx-xx.markdown

 belong to load operation category.

-To automatically generate microop classes, we need some data structure that describes semantic of microop that we have interest.
+To automatically generate microop classes, we need some data structure describing semantic of microop.
-For that meta-data,
-it makes use of InstObjParams class that requires microop mnemonic, code defining the microop, and arguments of it.
+It makes use of InstObjParams class that requires microop mnemonic, code defining the microop, and arguments of it.
 When we look at the lines 441-449, it adds the meta-data of each microop to *iops* list.